raquo/Laminar/website/docs/resources.md

 * [yurique/laminar-snowpack-example](https://github.com/yurique/laminar-snowpack-example) - Laminar setup with [Snowpack](https://www.snowpack.dev/) (instead of Webpack) and [frontroute](https://github.com/tulz-app/frontroute)

+Warning: Using `ModuleKind.ESModule` (e.g when using Vite or Snowpack) results in bigger JS bundle sizes than usual because Scala.js is unable to use gcc in this case.
+[Scala.js #3893](https://github.com/scala-js/scala-js/issues/3893)

 ## Addons & Extensions

+* [Laminext](https://laminext.dev/) – A collection of useful extensions, utilities and components for Laminar and Airstream

 * [Waypoint](https://github.com/raquo/Waypoint) – URL router for Laminar